StefanJevtic63/2023_Data_Mining_Traffic_violations_Dataset/README.md

-# University course project on Faculty of Mathematics
+# University course project on Faculty of Mathematics, University of Belgrade
 ## Traffic violations

 ### Project author